 Though this is a very short stanza there are a couple of striking things about it which are both notable firstly, the gates are described as being wheeled open.
 This imagery evokes an image of a more contemporary gate then the ones traditionally associated with the gates of heaven.
 Secondly, the use of the pronoun “we” the suggestion is that more than one person is taking this journey and the other person is you (the reader).

 Here we see Meireles invoke nature to describe the beautiful scene.
 The imagery is rich in this stanza.
 If you examine the content she mentions trees, blossom, fruit, the moon, the sun, the rainbow, animals, and the stars.
 It would appear then that the entirety of the natural world is present for this event.
 Using images from the natural world in this way was a hallmark of the great romantic poets such as Wordsworth.
 All of these wonderful items from the natural world appear to blend together.
 They mingle with the stars.
 Is this the light at the end of the tunnel so often used by people to denote the last few moments before passing away?

 Here Mereiles uses a simple refrain, echoing her previous statement.
-Following the fullness of the previous statement the sparseness of this stanza makes it fee empty.
+Following the fullness of the previous statement, the sparseness of this stanza makes it feel empty.
 Giving a sense of peace and finality.

 If the previous stanza of The Gates of Midnight did not give proceedings an aura of finality then this one certainly does.
 It says there is no more time.
 This is a really interesting concept Most of our lives are dictated by the passing of time.
 The end of time really is an end.
-If time didn’t exist, nor would ageing.
-In many ways time is synonymous with life and so the ending of one would coincide with the ending of the other.
+If time didn’t exist, nor would aging.
+In many ways, time is synonymous with life and so the ending of one would coincide with the ending of the other.
 The final line of this stanza says this is the last vision So seeing all of nature’s splendid beauty is the last thing a person sees before their life ends